Perception-Aware Policy Optimization for Multimodal Reasoning: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) has proven to be a highly effective strategy for endowing Large Language Models (LLMs) with robust multi-step reasoning abilities.
+Reinforcement Learning with Verifiable Rewards (RLVR) has proven to be a highly effective strategy for empowering Large Language Models (LLMs) with long chain-of-thought reasoning abilities.
 However, its design and optimizations remain tailored to purely textual domains, resulting in suboptimal performance when applied to multimodal reasoning tasks.
 In particular, we observe that a major source of error (67\%) in current multimodal reasoning lies in the perception of visual inputs.
-To address this bottleneck, we propose \ours, a novel policy gradient algorithm that encourages the model to learn to perceive while learning to reason.
-Specifically, we introduce the \oursloss in the form of a KL divergence term, which can be seamlessly plugged into mainstream RLVR algorithms such as GRPO and DAPO.
-Notably, \ours does not rely on additional data curation, reward models, or stronger teacher models.
-To further enhance the training stability of \ours, we introduce the \oursentloss, which effectively regularizes the new KL objective without compromising performance.
-Despite its simplicity, \ours yields significant overall improvements of 4.4\%-17.5\% on diverse multimodal benchmarks.
+To address this bottleneck, we propose \oursfull (\ours), a novel policy gradient algorithm that encourages the model to learn to perceive while learning to reason.
+Specifically, we introduce the Implicit Perception Loss in the form of a KL divergence term, which can be seamlessly plugged into mainstream RLVR algorithms such as GRPO and DAPO.
+Notably, \ours does not rely on any additional data annotation, reward models, or stronger teacher models.
+Despite its simplicity, \ours yields significant overall improvements of 4.4\%-17.5\% on eight multimodal reasoning benchmarks.
 The improvements are more pronounced, approaching 8.0\%-19.1\%, on tasks with high vision dependency.
 We also observe a substantial reduction of 30.5\% in perception errors, indicating improved perceptual capabilities with \ours.
-Overall, our work introduces a deeper integration of perception-aware supervision into core learning objectives and lays the groundwork for a new RL framework that encourages visually grounded reasoning.
-Code and data will be made publicly available for research purposes.
+Overall, \ours offers a new perspective on advancing multimodal RLVR via the optimization objective, moving beyond rollout or reward design and pointing toward deeper integration of perception and reasoning.
 Project page: \url{https://mikewangwzhl.github.io/PAPO}.